Free standard shipping and returns on all orders

 Textures and aromas: different notes of perfumery

-Have you ever seen a review or simply tried a fragrance, only to find notes that make sense to you, but you just can't quite decipher?
+Have you ever seen a review or simply tried a fragrance, and found notes that, while they made sense to you, you couldn't quite decipher?

-The world of perfumery goes far beyond the floral, citrus, or woody notes we're accustomed to.
-There are many less common notes that make a perfume a sensorial journey.
+The world of perfumery goes far beyond the floral, citrus, or woody notes we are used to.
+There are many less common notes that make a perfume a true sensory journey.

-In this post, you'll learn about some of these types of notes that seem to fit outside the traditional olfactory families and that enrich the olfactory experience.
+In this post, you will learn about some of these types of notes that may not fit into the classic olfactory families and that enrich the olfactory experience.

 What are lactonic notes?

-The term "lactonic" comes from the Latin lac , meaning "milk."
-In perfumery, these notes represent aromas that mimic the texture of milk: soft, velvety, and comforting.
-When the notes are fuller-bodied and have a sweet touch, they are referred to as "creamy."
+The term "lactonic" comes from the Latin lac, which means "milk."
+In perfumery, these notes represent aromas that imitate the texture of milk: soft, velvety, and comforting.
+When the notes have more body and sweet touches, they are referred to as "creamy."

 Although these types of aromas remind us of the simplicity of a glass of milk, they can be reinterpreted in more abstract and sophisticated ways.